|

 to you, my dear.
 And I am glad to see that you are happy, too,

 with Legolas.
-But I do miss you, Eowyn.
+I do miss you, Eowyn.
 I miss your gentle support

 and your wise counsel.
 You will always be in my heart, my dearest

 friend."
-And he kissed her forehead, tenderly, before swinging
+He kissed her forehead, tenderly, before swinging

 himself up onto his horse and saluting her as he set off at the